 In common, we share a dedication to raising awareness for the beauty of nature, using art and image culture as a driving force for environmental activism.
 The collaborators of The Earth Issue aim to highlight a growing interest amongst young artists to awaken society’s complacent consciousness towards our planet; to inspire and harness the power of social change.

-To provide a creative platform, through publications, exhibitions, educational talks, and other collaborative projects, for aspiring and established visual artists who seek to raise awareness about climate change.
+To provide a platform - through publications, exhibitions, educational talks, and other collaborative projects - for creative thinkers, and aspiring and established visual artists who seek to raise awareness about our environment.

 To bring art to the forefront of climate change discussion.
 At The Earth Issue, we believe that creativity is one of the most powerful tools to effect social change.

 We want to enable artists who are passionate about nature to unleash their creativity onto the world and stand up for the preservation of our planet.

 Elena Cremona is an environmental and landscape photographer who uses her work as a tool to awaken consciousness and create a sense of awareness and respect for our irreplaceable landscapes.
 She has a special affection for rocks and her favourite one is Mima, a volcanic lava rock from Mt.
 Etna.

 Elena is the founder and print media coordinator of The Earth Issue.

 Maela Ohana lives in Montreal where she runs Archive Collective Magazine and casually navigates the realms of visual art.
 If missing, you can find her in the neighbour's garden, taking pictures of the cactus.

 Maela Ohana is The Earth Issue's co-founder and digital media coordinator.

 Dipo [Alameen Olasukanmi Oladipupo Kayode-Osi] is a London based Graphic Designer, working across multiple disciplines, including print, motion and branding.
 He has a tendency to fall asleep in the most peculiar places.